Muhammad-Kazim/membrane_analysis_demo/README.md

-# Classification of membranes into Defect/NotDefect along with their visual explanations.
+# Classification of metal diaphragm into Defect/NotDefect along with their visual explanations.

 ## To Use: